 Now that fairly decent NPN and PNP BJT models have been designed, we can explore using these models in more complex circuits.
 For this purpose, consider the twelve transistor operational amplifier (OPAMP) of Figure 10.
 This OPAMP consists of both NPN and PNP transistors.
-Its Dymola description is in Appendix J.
+Figure 11 depicts an inverter circuit based on the OPAMP as a sub circuit.
+The OPAMP inverter circuit is simulated over a stepped input signal for a transient signal analysis.
+The results of this simulation are shown in Figure 12.
+From these simulation results, it is seen that the Dymola model provides a fairly accurate description of the circuit when compared to the SPICE models.